 I want to be clear, I am not saying you need to CIO with your newborn baby, but the sooner you can teach them to fall asleep on their own (which can be a very gentle and loving process), the less you’ll be needed throughout the night.
 When everyone in the house is sleeping well it’s a better experience for the whole family.

 Prioritize One on One Time With Each Child

-There will always be an adjustment period, but things will go much smoother if you prioritize one on one time with each child every single day.
+There will always be an adjustment period with 2 under 2, but things will go much smoother if you prioritize one on one time with each child every single day.
 As I mentioned, my son is a complete mamas boy, and I always see behavior changes in clinginess and acting out when he spends long periods of time away from me or gets little individual attention.
 I was so worried about him, but, because I took the time to have special one on one time throughout the day, we were able to have a fairly smooth transition with little to no animosity between him and his little sister.

 Know When to Ask for Help

-This can be so hard for so many of us, but we can’t do it all, and this time in life is crazy.
+This can be so hard for so many of us, but we can’t do it all, and this 2 under 2 time in life is crazy.
 Recognize when you’re struggling and ask for help.
 Your partner and your family love you and want to help you, but they may not know how to without you telling them.
 So whether it’s needing a moment to poop alone, or the laundry is backing up, take the time to ask for help.

 Get Out of the House

 As a new mom it’s easy to stay couped up in the house, and that resistance to going into the outside world only gets stronger with two under two.
 The thought of being alone in the real world with 2 wild kids without the comforts of your home can overload you with anxiety, but it’s so important to push yourself, baby step by baby step, so you can get out of the house, move your body, and breathe fresh air.